 Things to do in the local area

-Use The Meadow Inn as a base to explore Shropshire.
+Use The Water Rat Pub as a base to explore Shropshire.
 The footpath along the River Severn lies at the bottom of our large beer garden.
 Use it to walk in one direction to the magic of Wenlock Priory, or in the other direction to the centre of Ironbridge with it’s ten award winning museums.

 Ten minutes drive will take you to medieval Much Wenlock, the impressive remains of Wroxeter Roman City or the market town of Bridgnorth – home to The Severn Valley Railway.